JohnVinyard/annotate-api/README.md

 # Cochlea
-Cochlea allows users to annotate audio files on the internet
+Cochlea allows users to annotate audio files on the internet.
+Segments or time intervals of audio can be annotated with text tags or arbitrary structured data hosted on another server.
 ## `GET /`
 Return some high-level stats about users, sounds and annotations
 ### Responses

 #### `200 OK`

-None
+Successfully fetched stats
 ##### Example Response

 ```json